kubernetes/enhancements/keps/sig-api-machinery/3937-declarative-validation/README.md

 In this example, both `+maxLength` and `+validations` are IDL tags.

-The declarative validation will be used by the kube-apiserver to validate API requests.
+The declarative validation rules will be used by the kube-apiserver to validate API requests.

-The declarative validation will also be included in the published OpenAPI:
+The declarative validation rules will also be included in the published OpenAPI:

 ```yaml
 openAPIV3Schema: